mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2014/2014-06-22-the-small-wonders-in-life-every-day/index.md

 ---
-title: "The small wonders in life every day"
+blog: shalveena.com
+categories:
+- journal
 date: "2014-06-22"
-categories:
-  - "journal"
+title: The small wonders in life every day
 ---

 I've been looking forward to watching the Germany v Ghana soccer game for some days now.
 Unfortunately, the soccer games seem to be at a time that we usually are either getting ready for work or already at the office working.